 Each year, she makes a point of travelling to Europe to compete on snow, where the season culminates with her participation in the annual Snow Polo World Cup.
 The event is spectacular, played out on the frozen lake in front of around 22,000 spectators over three days.
-For Ganzi, the 2022 event (taking place 28 to 30 January) will be very much a family affair; she will again captain Team Badrutt’s Palace, playing alongside her son Grant.
+For Ganzi, the event is very much a family affair; in 2022, she again captained Team Badrutt’s Palace, playing alongside her son Grant.

 A role model